Republic of Loose: Formation

 Mick Pyro performed with self-described "rubbish rock bands" for several years before the formation of The Republic of Loose.
 During this time, he was, according to himself, "depressed out of my brains" and listened to artists such as Manic Street Preachers.
 Experiencing what he termed "a huge metaphysical overturning of my value system", Pyro had developed a fascination with musicians such as James Brown and The Rolling Stones, or "the stuff your Dad likes".
 This change of musical interest prompted him to create Johnny Pyro, an alter-ego, who, according to Pyro, "disassociated himself from the normal lifestyle of an Irish bourgeois kid".
-This alter-ego would later develop into Johnny Pyro And The Rock Coma (Mick Pyro, Dave Pyro, Coz Noleon, Mark Dennehy and Emmet Cole).
+This alter-ego would later develop into Johnny Pyro And The Rock Coma (Mick Pyro, Dave Pyro, Coz Nolan, Mark Dennehy and Emmet Cole).
 The band recorded an EP, which featured four of the songs that later appeared on the Republic of Loose's first album, 'This Is The Tomb Of The Juice.'
 Following the departure of guitarist Emmet Cole (who wrote the song "Black Bread") and bassist Mark Dennehey "To Texas and Ringsend," respectively, Johnny Pyro and Rock Coma split.

 About a year later the Republic of Loose was formed.
 Benjamin Loose studied theology in Trinity College Dublin before performing in a country band with Mick Pyro.
 Dave Pyro used to play guitar with Brez and Deco joined them to play keys.
-The name Republic of Loose was settled upon in 2001 when Dave and Mick, combined with Brez, Deco, Coz Noleon, who had been Mick's schoolfriend, and Benjamin Loose.
+The name Republic of Loose was settled upon in 2001 when Dave and Mick, combined with Brez, Deco, Coz Nolan, who had been Mick's schoolfriend, and Benjamin Loose.